bharris12/multiscale_brain/README.md

 `datasets_used.csv` includes GEO numbers of the bulk expression data we used from GEMMA.
 The actual data can be downloaded and parsed using code in `download_gemma.r` and `parse_gemma_files.r` (Paths will need to be changed).

+`highly_expressed_7_datasets_75k.csv` contains the list of 4,201 genes used in all of the analysis in the paper.
+We computed this list by computing the rank of the average expression of each gene in each dataset after excluding all non-neuronal cells.
+We then took the top 7,500 genes from each dataset and selected every gene that was in 6 of the 7 top 7,500 lists.
+The code for this can be found in `gene_selection_7_datasets.py`

 ## Results Figures